Reducose is proven by science

 Reducose can be added to drinks containing sugar to lower the impact of sugar in drink on the body, whilst retaining the gold-standard sugar taste

-Reducose can be added to foods and drinks designed to meet the specific dietary requirements of diabetic patients.
-Reducose lowers blood glucose spikes and long-term use may improve insulin sensitivity
+Reducose can be added to foods and drinks designed to fill the gaps in individuals that have specific dietary requirements

 Reducose can be used on its own or in combination with other ingredients in dietary supplements to help people maintain healthy blood glucose levels